dm33187/int03_xdp/README.md

 -	follow the instructions to install the package

 **Note: Please see <install_directory>/readme.txt for information on how to start the Tuning Module**

+**Some notes on mechanism of the Tuning Module**
+-	Uses a HTTP client and server to dynamically change settings on the fly, for example:
+	* The Debug level
+	* Retransmission rate
+	* Queue Occupancy Threshold
+	* Has a Learning mode and a Tuning mode
+-	When set to Tuning mode, will dynmically set the the suggested tuning changes without manual intervention
+	* Learning mode will only make suggestions which can be found in the log
+	* Any changes to the system are automaticallly logged.
+-	Uses "ethtool" to manipulate buffer rings of a network device in order to get petter performance
+-	If Queue Occupancy on one node gets above some threshold and the retransmission rate on the other node gets too high the Tuning Module will lower the pacing (if in Tuning mode) or suggest some value to lower it too.
+It will then put back the pacing to its original state after the transfer is over.
+-	Monitors RTT use bpf trace tools and also with the use of "ping".
+-	Added the ability for clients (hpnssh, etc.) to connect to the Tuning Module in order to receive data for monitoring purposes.